patters-match/pceadvance/README.md

 Owing to the way PCEAdvance organises the CD-ROM data you are limited to a single CD game in each build, but it can co-exist with other ROMs and can be added in any order using the Python 3 builder.

-An additional caveat is that the PSRAM on the EZ-Flash flashcarts for Super CD-ROM is limited to 16MB.
+An additional caveat is that the PSRAM on the EZ-Flash flashcarts is limited to 16MB.
 PSRAM cannot be accessed if the emulator is copied to NOR flash (32MB) and executed from there.
-This means that titles larger than 16MB are automatically truncated by the Python builder so they fit in PSRAM, losing some game data in the proces. *Akumajou Dracula X: Chi no Rondo* is one such title.
-Though it does apparently work, it would not be able to be played to completion.
+This means that for Super CD-ROM support, titles larger than 16MB must truncated by the Python builder using the ```-trim``` option so they will fit in PSRAM, losing some game data in the proces. *Akumajou Dracula X: Chi no Rondo* is one such title.
+Though it does apparently work, it would not be played to completion.

 To use CD-ROM support from Pogoshell just make a build with only the CD-ROM System ROM and use it as the plugin for ```.iso``` files (and ```.pce``` files).